-Tlexibility - When we say flexible, we mean in everything!
+Flexibility - When we say flexible, we mean in everything!
 Often times plans get modified at the last minute: go with the flow.
 At times a state officer must sacrifice little things he or she is used to having.
-This includes and is not limited to eating food you may not care for, finding out you are giving a speech five minutes before you have to give it, not getting as much sleep as you're used to, changing jobs/assignments, giving up habits like chewing gum, etc. But don't worry, it's worth it!
+This includes and is not limited to eating food you may not care for, finding out you are giving a speech five minutes before you have to give it, not getting as much sleep as you're used to, changing jobs/assignments, giving up habits like chewing gum, etc.

 Perseverance - Being a state officer is not all fun and games; there will be days when you're mad at a teammate, tired, feel sick, stressed, bored, hungry, or maybe, just maybe your feet hurt (imagine that!).
 We feel your pain, but it's your job to smile so that nobody knows what is wrong (except for your teammates and Mr. Brammer, but talk at appropriate times in a safe space).
-Remember a state officer represents all 13,000 PA FFA members even perfect days, 24 hours a day, for one year.
+Remember a state officer represents all 13,000 PA FFA members, 24 hours a day, for one year.

 Professionalism - This is the polish on top of everything!
 Professionalism includes looking good (from shiny shoes and wrinkle-free official dress to making sure your hair doesn't look like you just rolled out of bed) AND taking the role!
 Some important aspects to remember - NO swearing, NO questionable language, NO talking about teammates or members and NO questionable conversations from the time you leave your front door until you return again because you never know who is listening.
-Also, NO BICKERING - state officers don't always get along 100% of the time.
-Venting or "having-it-out" with each other should NEVER happen until after you have left the event you are attending.